ssbc/go-ssb-room/README.md

 To get started, you need a recent version of [Go](https://golang.org). v1.16 and onward should be sufficient.

+Also, if you want to develop the CSS and HTML on the website, you need Node.js v14 in order to compile Tailwind.

 To build the server and see a list of its options:

 ```bash